Last updated on March 21, 2026

 Terra Eternal

 And finally we have Terra Eternal, which is a very fitting name for this enchantment.
 Not interested in the MH2 lands but still want to keep your mana base protected from destruction?
-Maybe you’re just itching to get tri-lands in your deck instead of duals.
-Well, this enchantment will give all of your lands (and also your opponents’ lands, important little tidbit) the indestructible treatment.
+Well, this enchantment will give everyone‘s lands the indestructible treatment.

 There are plenty of gods in Magic’s history, some more recent than others.
-They’ve all got indestructible and they’re all good in their own right, but I’d like to highlight three in particular.
+They almost always have some variation of protection, but I’d like to highlight three indestructible gods in particular.

 Athreos, Shroud-Veiled